 While it’s rare to find a hiking boot that fits 100% you do want to get it as close as possible.
 Inserts will not correct an ill-fitting boot.

-How to Choose Insoles
+How to Choose the Best Insoles for Hiking

 There’s a good reason why one hiker may find a pair of boots extremely comfortable while another can’t wait to get them off.
 Our feet are different.